cilcoberlin/wp-class-blogs/README.md

 Disable Comments
 ----------------
-Provides a network-admin option to disable commenting on all blogs used by this class.
+Provides an admin option to disable commenting on all blogs used by this class.

 Gravatar Signup
 ---------------